AkshayKohad/product-List-application/README.md

 # product-List-application
-It is a basic application made using mongoose and express which does CRUD operation
+It is a basic application made using mongoose and express which does CRUD operations